 The Art Department are happy to do portfolio tutorials so do ask us.

-There are minimum entry requirements: – usually of 5 GCSEs including maths and English plus 2 A Levels or equivalent.
+There are minimum entry requirements: – usually of 5 GCSEs including mathematics and English plus 2 A Levels or equivalent.